dawnlabs/alchemy/README.md

 ## Features

 * **Beautifully simple**.
-Super easy, drag-and-drop interface for converting/merging files.
+Super easy, drag-and-drop interface for converting/merging files
 * **Merge files**.
-Merge multiple images into one pdf, you can even change the file order.
+Merge multiple images into one pdf, you can even change the file order
 * **Convert files**.
-Batch-convert multiple files to a variety of file types.
+Batch-convert multiple files to a variety of file types

 ## Usage